Khongchai/dynamic_routes/README.md

 ```

-### In this second example, we extend the already existing implementation and log to firebase everytime a navigation occurs.
+### In this second example, we extend the already existing implementation and log to firebase every time a navigation occurs.

 ```dart
 // Create a new class that extends the implementation of NavigationLogicProvider